mkPlasma/GM2Control/README.md

 Devices are defined using a JSON file.
 Another JSON file is used to define the tone list.
 Tones are divided into categories, and each tone has a PC, bank MSB, and bank LSB value.

+Example device files can be found in the Example/ folder.